 In today’s ever-changing food landscape of new dietary requirements and increasing allergies, it’s often hard to find a product that can be enjoyed by everyone.
 Step forward Real Good Ketchup, the Hampshire-based condiment brand that’s allergen-free, vegan-friendly, cruelty-free and suitable for diabetics.

 Launched in 2016, the company set out to create a no added sugar ketchup that didn’t compromise on taste, and since then have racked up a host of awards and added a Smokey BBQ flavour to their line.
-We spoke to founder Elizabeth Jones to get the sauce on Real Good Ketchup...
+We spoke to founder Elizabeth Jones - our fabulous guest on the Sugar Awareness episode of The Erudus Podcast - to get the sauce on Real Good Ketchup just in time for National Ketchup Day...

 It’s a family affair